-8.13 - Meetings - An employee who attends a mandatory employer meeting that is held on the employee's scheduled day off or is not held within two (2) hours of the employee's scheduled shift, shall receive three (3) hours pay or work.
+8.13 - Meetings - An employee who attends a mandatory employer meeting that is held on the employee's scheduled day off or is not held within two (2) hours of the employee's scheduled shift, shall receive at least one (1) hour pay or work.
 Pay for voluntary meetings (not parties or general sessions that are informational) shall be equal to the actual time in attendance at the meeting.
 This provision shall not result in a 6th or 7th day premium or daily overtime payment.

 8.14 - Time Off - Employees shall have the right to request to take that portion of the workday off that is necessary for doctor and/or dentist appointments.
 Such requests shall not be unreasonably denied.
 Employees needing such time off shall notify the Employer one (1) week in advance whenever possible.
 Employees shall provide proof of necessary time off at the Employer's request.

-8.15 - Discontinuance of Business - If it is necessary to temporarily close down for remodeling or permanently close any part of the Hotel the Employer will give affected employees a minimum of two (2) weeks notice unless the cause of the discontinuance of the business is beyond the control or knowledge of the Employer.
-If the Employer fails to give affected employees the two (2) weeks notice, and no suitable alternative employment is provided, these employees shall receive at least one (1) week pay and up to two (2) weeks pay in lieu of the required notice, to be pro-rated by the period of notice actually given.
+8.15 - Discontinuance of Business - If it is necessary to temporarily close down for remodeling any part of the Hotel the Employer will give affected employees a minimum of four (4) weeks notice unless the cause of the discontinuance of the business is beyond the control or knowledge of the Employer.
+If the Employer fails to give affected employees the four (4) weeks notice, and no suitable alternative employment is provided, these employees shall receive at least one (1) week pay and up to two (2) weeks pay in lieu of the required notice, to be pro-rated by the period of notice actually given.
+In the case of a permanent closure the Employer will give affected employees a minimum of six (6) weeks of notice unless the cause of the closure is beyond the control or knowledge of the Employer.
+If the Employer fails to give the affected employees the six (6) weeks notice, and no suitable alternative employment is provided, these employees shall receive three (3) weeks pay in lieu of the required notice, to be pro-rated by the period notice actually given.
 The Parties acknowledge that unexpected fluctuations of business are beyond the control of the Employer in the application of this section.
+In case of business acquisition, the successor shall honor this Agreement for up to six (6) months during which period a new Agreement may be negotiated.

 8.16 - Rest Breaks - The Hotel shall continue to provide paid breaks in accordance with current practices.
 However, an employee who does not take a break may not leave before the end of his/her shift for that reason.